COSC3020/brute-force-sorting-megrose10-1/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+Starting with generating all permutatiosn, this would take a complexity of n factorial (O(n!)).
+In the loop that checks each permutation if it is sorted or not, we call checkSort which has a nested for loop being O(n^2) This would all result in O(n^2 * n!).
+The other for loops not mentioned are not in the time complexity since these override or are constant.
+The best case input for this implementation would be a sorted array, since it checks it first thing.
+The worst case would be an array going in descending order since it would try all permutations and the sorted one being last.
+No matter which way you generate permutations, the worst time complexity will be the same.
+However, depending on the permutations you generate randomly, this time complexity averagely can be improved.